 Going beyond the power spectra reported in Ref.
 [2], we also present two other kinds of maps.
-These are maps of the bicoherence $\gamma^2(F_1, F_2)$ and maps of the wave energy in $\omega - k$ space.
+These are maps of the bicoherence $\gamma^2(F_1, F_2)$ and maps of the wave energy in ω -k space.
 The maps of γ^2 are presented as functions of two independent variables, F_1 and F_2 ; these should not be confused with f_1 and f_2 , which represent the two pump frequencies in the experiment.
 The bicoherence maps indicate whether a coherent nonlinear coupling occurs amongst three oscillations.
-Whether these oscillations correspond to a propagating wave or some other oscillation such as a sloshing mode is revealed by the energy maps in $\omega - k$ space.
-The maps of bicoherence and of energy in $\omega - k$ space are new for this paper; they were not previously reported in Ref.
+Whether these oscillations correspond to a propagating wave or some other oscillation such as a sloshing mode is revealed by the energy maps in ω -k space.
+The maps of bicoherence and of energy in ω -k space were not previously reported in Ref.
 [2] for the same experiment.